 I expect my immune system and the natural defences that roll with it to protect me from people coughing and sneezing nearby.
 They expect me not to ingest harmful bacteria and viruses.
 Normally basic hygiene will suffice when it comes to my end of the bargain.
 Not at Christmas though.
 Many are run down with the stresses that it brings, meaning people are more likely to be ill.
-Add to this the steady flow of cakes, chocs and sweets into an office enviroment rife with contamination opportunities.
+Add to this the steady flow of cakes, chocs and sweets into an office enviroment rife with contamination opportunities.1) Select your sweets.
+Three is a good amount at any one time if you're interested in not looking greedy.

 2) Disrobe the sweets.
 Be careful not to touch the sweet or the inside of the wrapper where you will leave the sweet resting.